dbatten5/msc-thesis/README.md

 Each script handles preparing the feature representation of the training input and formatting it into the correct structure for the model at hand, as well as training the model and evaluating it against the test set.
 The results are stored in a cell array and saved for posterity.
+All code therein is my own work.

 ### figures/